SaifAqel/SaifAqel/README.md

 # 👋 Hi, I'm Saif

-🎓 I'm a Mechanical Engineering student at BME (Budapest), originally from Jordan, with a strong passion for automation, control systems, and smart manufacturing.
+🎓 I'm a Mechanical Engineering student at BME (Budapest), originally from Jordan.
+I enjoy working at the intersection of **mechanical design, automation, control systems, robotics, and computational engineering**.

 ## 🔧 What I Do
-- Build technical projects that blend engineering with code
+- Design and simulate **mechanical systems** (CAD, FEA, CFD)
+- Develop and test **control systems**: PID, state-space, nonlinear models
+- Build **automation and robotics projects** with Python, MATLAB, and embedded platforms (Raspberry Pi, microcontrollers)
-- Design and simulate systems: PID controllers, thermal processes, fuel cells, and more
+- Model and optimize **thermal–fluid processes** (boilers, pumps, fuel cells, HVAC systems)
-- Apply Python for automation, analysis, and prototyping
-- Learning PLCs, SCADA, and industrial protocols
+- Explore **software engineering for engineers**: simulation apps, UI tools, and web apps

-## 🧠 Focus
+## 🧠 Areas of Focus
-- Industrial automation & control engineering
+- Mechanical & thermal–fluid systems
+- Control, robotics, and mechatronics
-- AI integration in manufacturing systems
+- Industrial automation, PLCs, and smart manufacturing
+- Computational tools (Python, MATLAB/Simulink, Ansys, SolidWorks, OpenFOAM)
+- Open-source projects and cross-disciplinary engineering applications

 ## 🌱 Always Learning
+- Advanced CFD and multiphysics simulations
-- Siemens TIA Portal, Ladder Logic
+- PLC programming (TIA Portal, Ladder Logic) and SCADA systems
-- Python for control, simulation, and data handling
+- AI/ML for optimization and smart control
-- Open-source tools, Git, and software documentation best practices
+- Best practices in software development, documentation, and collaboration

 ## 📍 Location
 Based in Budapest 🇭🇺 | From Jordan 🇯🇴

 ---

-📫 Reach out or follow my work — more projects coming soon!
+📫 Feel free to connect, explore my repos, or follow along — more projects across engineering and automation are on the way!